brodieaustin/poisoned-well-novel/poisoned-well.md

 "Was he just a little cloud sitting on a pillow?"
 Manan had finally asked, trying to control the amount of acid in her voice.

 "No, Manan.
-He wasn't a cloud, silly.
+He was not a cloud, silly.
 He was a man.
 A very old man.
-But he didn't seem old, do you understand?"
+But he did not seem old, do you understand?"

-"An old man who doesn't seem old?
+"An old man who does not seem old?
 Well, why not?"

 "I mean..."
 Ethne seemed to be sorting through her limited catalog of experiences to find an example that would explain her point.
 "There used to be this man, in the town.
 An elder.
 The town's council would bring him in on a litter.
 He drooled and had wrinkly, soft skin.
 They would show me to him, let him touch my skin.
-And this master isn't like that."
+And this master is not like that."

 "Well, what else?
 What else stood out about him?"

 Ethne thought for a moment.
 "Oh, he has a third eye?"

-Manan had heard people talk about spell casters and seers and the third eye, but that wasn't a real thing.
+Manan had heard people talk about spell casters and seers and the third eye, but that was not a real thing.
 "Ethne, the third eye is...a way of talking about something by saying something else.
 It's a saying, an expression."

-"You mean it's not real and I don't know what I'm talking about..."
+"You mean it's not real and I do not know what I'm talking about..."

 "I'm not saying that.
-I just, I just don't want you to think that this master is something he's not."
+I just, I just do not want you to think that this master is something he's not."

-"You just don't want me to trust anyone else, do you?
-You don't want me to be well and feel better!"
+"You just do not want me to trust anyone else, do you?
+You do not want me to be well and feel better!"

 "Better?
-We don't even know what's wrong with you.
+We do not even know what's wrong with you.
 How can you be better without knowing that?"

-"It doesn't matter anyway."
+"It does not matter anyway."

 "And why is that?"